MoixDev/MoixDev/README.md

 - 👋 Hi, I’m @MoixDev
-- 👀 I’m interested in todo
+- 👀 I’m interested in everything!
-- 🌱 I’m currently learning gdscript, godot, 2d graphics
+- 🌱 I’m currently learning Games!
-- 💞️ I’m looking to collaborate on nada
+- 💞️ I’m looking to collaborate on anythink!
-- 📫 How to reach me ?
+- 📫 How to reach me?
+Neverthink

 <!---
 MoixDev/MoixDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.